kasper/phoenix/API.md

 - `reload()` manually reloads the context and any changes in the configuration files
 - `bind(String key, Array<String> modifiers, Function callback)` binds the key character with the specified modifiers (can be an empty list) to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, the callback function receives no arguments, binding overrides any previous handlers for the same key combination
 - `on(String event, Function callback)` binds an event to a callback function and returns the handler (`undefined` if not supported), you must keep a reference to the handler in order for your callback to get called, you can have multiple handlers for a single event
+- `after(double interval, Function callback)` creates a timer that fires the callback once after the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
+- `every(double interval, Function callback)` creates a timer that fires the callback repeatedly until stopped using the given interval (in seconds) and returns the handler, you must keep a reference to the handler in order for your callback to get called, the callback function receives its handler as the only argument
 - `set(Map<String, AnyObject> preferences)` sets the preferences from the given key–value map, any previously set preferences with the same key will be overridden, all preferences are reset when the context is reloaded
 - `log(String message)` logs the message to the Console
 - `notify(String message)` delivers the message to the Notification Center